jaimealbapastor/autonomous-gardener/Reports/Brice/Séance 7.md

 I'm just not sure with the reliability of the rack with the motor DC.

-I thought of an idea with Jaime, making the rack on a side and an object I don't remember the name which maintain the rack with the motor and the gear.
+I thought of an idea with Jaime, making the rack on a side and a Linear bearing which maintains the rack with the motor and the gear.

 ![image](../../Documentation/Images/Gearsystem.png)